 The Factors for Waistline Reduction

-We have to understand that the accumulation of adipose tissue at the waistline is usually caused by a hormonal imbalance.
-Usually overeating leads to weight gain, and the weight is distributed more or less evenly.
 We usually see men gain belly weight more frequently than women.
 This phenomenon is due to the fact that men do not have a lot of estrogen.
 Estrogen stimulates the alpha receptors located in the lower body.
 Therefore, since women have higher estrogen levels, a woman who gains weight due to overeating will gain it in her lower body.

 One of the primary causes of waistline weight-gain is insulin resistance.
 Generally, people begin to gain intraabdominal weight.
 This is followed by fat accumulation at the subcutaneous level (between the skin and the abdominal muscles).
 The infamous “beer belly” is therefore a sign of insulin resistance and inflammation.
 These two go hand-in-hand: Insulin resistance produces an inflammatory environment, inflammation increases the insulin resistance, and it becomes a vicious cycle.